shahiakhilesh1304/FindNearestPlaceToTargetSales/README.md

 # FindNearestPlaceToTargetSales
-Find the nearest tagested brach who is eligible to do sale at low cost
+Find the nearest tageted branch who is eligible to do sales at low cost

 I have used geopy module to find the longitude and latitude of the location